chrischristakis/PlatformerGL/README.md

 to find some confusing code.
 It certainly taught me many lessons, which I will carry onto future projects.
 ## Demonstration:
 <img src="misc/demo.gif" width = "500"></img>
+## Notes:
+Please note that the game has no text, so there isn't a score or level counter.
+If you beat the game, the game simply terminates.
+I added text in my following project, SpaceSHUMPGL, since I had a batch renderer for that one.
+I'm going to work on a 2D text library for OpenGL so I can easily add text into my programs going forward, perhaps this one will get a slught revamp when that happens.
 ## Controls:
 - Left: A
 - Right: D